Volunteer Opportunities

 Burrowing Owl Relocation — Wild At Heart

 Help relocate burrowing owls whose habitat has been taken over by development.
-Work includes installing artificial burrows and taking down release tents to free owls relocated earlier.
+Work includes installing artificial burrows, removing release tents to free owls relocated earlier, and feeding hacked owls.

-You may arrive and leave whenever you like.
+You may arrive and leave the events whenever you like.

 Steve Thomas for Bob Fox and Greg Clark of Wild At Heart